akka/akka-diagnostics/docs/src/main/paradox/config-checker.md

 As you can see in the warning message you can confirm that you know the meaning of a specific configuration setting that is classified as "power user" setting.
-When confirmed it will not warn about that setting any more.
+When confirmed it will not warn about that setting anymore.
-:

 ```
 akka.diagnostics.checker.confirmed-power-user-settings = [